kconstable/monte-carlo-for-investments/README.md

 ## Efficient Frontier
 Modern portfolio theory suggests that we should be compensated for investing in risky assets.
 A standard measure of the risk/reward payoff is the sharpe-ratio.
-It is a ratio of the expected portfolio return less the return we can expect from a risk-free asset (such as a T-Bill), divided by the expected volatility of the portfolio.
+It is a ratio of the expected portfolio return minus the return we can expect from a risk-free asset (such as a T-Bill), divided by the expected volatility of the portfolio.
 The higher the ratio, the better the risk-adjusted return.

 ```sharpe-ratio = (Expected Return - Risk-Free-Rate )/ Expected Volatility```